doughsay/room.js/doc/PROGRAMMING.md

 - *verbstr, argstr, dobjstr, prepstr, iobjstr* are the parsed strings, see **parse()** just below.

 ##### parse( String ) ⇒ Command
-Invokes the command parser on a string.
+Invokes the sentence parser on a string.
 Explanation by example is easier:
 ```javascript
 parse("put trash in can");
 ⇒ { verb: 'put', dobjstr: 'trash', prepstr: 'in', iobjstr: 'can', argstr: 'trash in can' }